ennanco/MIA_ML2/README.md

 <code>conda install -c conda-forge river </code>

-2. To acquire the most recent version of the River package (0.21.0), install it using pip within your virtual environment.
+2. To acquire the most recent version of the River package (0.22.0), install it using pip within your virtual environment.
 Ensure that you utilize the pip version located specifically within your virtual environment, not the global one.
-Locate your virtual environment directory, typically found at a path similar to /anaconda/envs/virtual_env_name/.
+Locate your virtual environment directory, typically found at a path similar to /anaconda/envs/virtual_env_name/, whether you installed Anaconda.

 <code>/home/user/anaconda/envs/virtual_env_name/bin/pip install river</code>